movementlabsxyz/MIP/MIP/mip-74/README.md

 `max_rate_limit_target = insurance_fund_target / reaction_time`,

 where the `reaction_time` is the time it takes for the Governance Operator to react to a faulty or compromised component.
 The `reaction_time` is a parameter that is set by the Governance Operator.

+_Implementation recommendation #1_: The default value is 24h.
+In the initial implementation this value is fixed to avoid complications in gas.

-Implementation recommendation: The target Native Bridge contract checks at every transfer first, whether the relevant Insurance Fund size has changed before calculating the current rate limit and whether the budget is exceeded.
+_Implementation recommendation #2_: The target Native Bridge contract checks at every transfer first, whether the relevant Insurance Fund size has changed before calculating the current rate limit and whether the budget is exceeded.

 **(Optional) Direct adjustment of rate limit by Governance Operator**